qyalexwen/GettingAndClearningData/codebook.md

 ## Attribute Information
-1. Column 1 "subject", is merged from subject_train.txt and subject_test.txt
+1. Column 1 "subject", the subjects that perform the test, value from 1-30.
-2. Column 2 "activity", is merged from y_train.txt and y_test.txt, and joined with activity_labels.txt to use the acitivity description instead of the integer identifier.
+2. Column 2 "activity", name of the activity.
+Values are in activity_labels.txt .
-3. Column 3 to 563 are merged from X_train.txt and X_test.txt, with names copied from features.txt.
+3. Column 3 to 563 are 561 values with names copied from features.txt.
 The descriptions for the features are in feature_info.txt
 4. Column 564 to 569 are the body_accelection triaxis data.
 Mean and standard deviation of x,y,z samples.
 5. Column 570 to 575 are the gyroscope triaxis data.
 Mean and standard deviation of x,y,z samples.
 5. Column 576 to 581 are triaxial acceleration from the accelerometer (total acceleration).
 Mean and standard deviation of x,y,z samples.